 What Pound Test Leader For Steelhead?

-The proper leader brand and the right pound test is very important.
+The proper leader brand and the right pound test are very important things to consider.
 I have witness anglers use a perfectly set up leader but still catch no steelhead simply because the leader was too thick.

 If I made it simple for you and was like many anglers and just told you that the best pound test leader was 8 pound (which it is for great lakes steelhead) I could be setting you up for disaster.